CreatorOS/Building-a-simple-voting-contract-on-NEAR-assemblyscript/LEARN.md

 What now?
 Oh yes, we need to allow creating voter accounts.

 ## Moving on - creating a voter
-Not really complicated, we only have to create a Voter instance and store it in the voters map!
+This will not be complicated, we only have to create a Voter instance and store it in the voters map!
 We created an instance for you and initialized its fields.
 Now, set the new key-value pair in the voters map, context.sender is the key, you guess the value ;)

 STEP 1 - store the new pair in voters.
 Remember, map.set(key, value);
 ```ts